 - Pelvic pain: Pain during intercourse or at other times may be a sign of abnormal cervix.

 - Pain during urination: Bladder pain or pain during urination can be a symptom of advanced cervical cancer.
-It usually occurs when the cancer has spread to the bladder.
+It usually occurs when cancer has spread to the bladder.

 Cervical Cancer: Causes